Ujaan Ganguly: Education

 At St. James' School he was invested as the School Captain.
 In his 12th Standard, Ujaan represented India at the Modern World Debate hosted at Dubai Modern High School.
-For his academic performance of 98.25% in Arts he was awarded the Bishop of Calcutta Gold Medal for Academic Excellence in ISC.
+For his academic performance of 96.25% in Arts he was awarded the Bishop of Calcutta Gold Medal for Academic Excellence in ISC.
 He also received the honour of Times of India Student of the Year and the prestigious Kalyan Bharti Trust Award for All-Round Excellence at The Telegraph School Awards 2016.

 Ujaan is also a Gold Medalist student.
 He is the recipient of a first class A+ grade Bachelor's degree from Jadavpur University with distinction in English and was awarded the Gold Medal and the Best All-Rounder Graduate and Student of the Year of Jadavpur University in 2019.
-He is now all set to pursue his masters' degree at the University of Oxford in World Literatures with the Ertegun Graduate Scholarship as a member of St Hugh's college.
+He is now all set to pursue his master's degree at the University of Oxford in World Literatures with the Ertegun Graduate Scholarship as a member of St Hugh's college.